Skip to content

 SIMDECK_WEBRTC_ICE_TRANSPORT_POLICY=relay \

-simdeck daemon start --video-codec software --stream-quality low
+simdeck service start --video-codec software --stream-quality low

-Stream Diagnostics
+Stream diagnostics

 Check health: